Monstera plants with excessively long stems and sparse leaves volume mean leggy growth due to poor growing conditions.

-When there is a lack of sunlight for Monstera, the humidity level also decreases, making your Monstera get the leggy look.
+When there is a lack of sunlight for Monstera, the humidity level also decreases, giving your Monstera get a leggy look.

 - Keeping your indoor temperature consistently above 60°F and your indoor humidity between 40 and 50% should be adequate to keep most Monsteras healthy and happy.

-- Keep your Monstera away from the exposure of cold, hot, or dry air drafts.
+- Keep your Monstera away from exposure to cold, hot, or dry air drafts.

 - To measure indoor humidity, use a hygrometer.

-- You can also use a humidifier, pebble tray, misting, or grouping your Monsteras to increase humidity.
+- You can also use a humidifier, pebble tray or grouping your Monsteras to increase humidity.